atmire/IRUS/README.md

 ### 5. Restart your Tomcat <a name="Restart-tomcat"></a> ###

-After the repository has been rebuild and redeployed, Tomcat will need to be restarted to bring the changes to production.
+After the repository has been rebuilt and redeployed, Tomcat will need to be restarted to bring the changes to production.

 ### 6. Verify the firewall <a name="Firewall-verification"></a> ###